eugenia1984/english/glossary.md

 - **interface** is the part of a computer system or program that users interact with.
 These terms are key in understanding what makes a good design from the user's perspective.

+- **It depends** on is used to say that the answer to a question can change based on different things.
+For example: ``How long it takes to make a website depends on how big or small the job is.`` or ``Choosing the coding language depends on the computer or system we use.`` Notice that after depends there’s always the preposition **on**.

 - **It is true**: is used to confirm or agree with what someone else said.
 It means that something is correct or factual.

 - **It makes my day**: When someone says this, it means that a particular thing or event has made them feel really good.